RAref/Task/README.md

 pip install -r requirements.txt

-and execute the main file with
+and execute the main file with this command

 python Main.py